The Vat of Acid Episode: Plot

 Rick and Morty meet with alien gangsters at a factory to exchange valuable crystals.
 The gangsters betray them and Rick fakes his and Morty's deaths by jumping into a vat of fake acid; however, the gangsters do not immediately leave, and instead discuss their feelings before testing the vat's acidity.
 Morty eventually grows impatient, revealing the ruse and forcing Rick to kill the gangsters.
 Morty insists the vat of acid was a bad idea and harangues Rick over never taking any of his own ideas seriously.
 He goads Rick into creating a portable "save point" button that one could return to escape death or correct their mistakes.
 Rick relents and crafts a special remote, which Morty takes without waiting for an explanation of how it works.

 Morty uses the button to commit numerous crimes and pranks, resetting himself each time to avoid any consequences.
 Eventually, though, he begins a relationship with a girl, falling in love with her.
 When they end up stranded in the mountains after a plane crash, Morty considers using the remote, but calls for rescue instead, since the last save point was right before they met.
 However, after they are rescued, Jerry unintentionally activates the remote.
 Morty then fails to recreate the relationship and accidentally overwrites the save point.

 Morty concedes to Rick that he has learned the hard lesson that consequences determine who a person becomes and give a person's choices meaning.
 A self-satisfied Rick then reveals that the remote does not reset anything, but instead teleports Morty to alternate dimensions, killing the Morty native to that dimension so that Morty can take his place.
-Horrified, Morty begs Rick to undo everything, Rick merges all of the alternate dimensions, causing Morty intense torment.
+Horrified, Morty begs Rick to undo everything, and Rick merges the alternate dimensions, causing Morty intense torment.
 While this undoes the deaths of the alternate Mortys, all the people in those dimensions who knew about Morty's crimes are now in that merged dimension and descend as an angry mob upon Rick and Morty's house, demanding his surrender.
 Rick provides only one escape: jumping into a vat of fake acid to fake his death.
 Morty begrudgingly complies, unaware that the merged girlfriend (who now remembers him) was watching.
 Satisfied that his point is proven, Rick reveals they have been in an alternate dimension this entire time, as he did not want to "waste" their current home dimension just to prove a point.

 In a post-credits scene, one of the policemen present at the siege at the Smith home, who mistakenly came to believe himself impervious to acid, makes a guest appearance on NBC's The Tonight Show Starring Johnny Carson (Johnny Carson still being alive in this dimension).
 He lowers himself into a vat of real acid, resulting in his painful death.